python-trio/asyncclick/README.rst

 What's Trio-Click?
 ------------------

-Trio-Click ist a fork of Click that works well with Trio.
+Trio-Click ist a fork of Click that works well with Trio, asyncio, or curio.

 Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the "Command